Cabarroguis: Economy

+Income class

+Cabarroguis is a municipality with an agricultural base economy where the majority of the population derives their income from agricultural related industries and businesses.
+The municipality is 99% dependent on the Internal Revenue Allotment (IRA) now called the National Tax Allocation (NTA).

+For the year 2022, the local lncome is Four Million Five Hundred Ninety-One Three Hundred forty-seven and 92/100 (4,591,347.92) and the total external income is Two Hundred Ten Million Five Hundred Eighty-seven Fifty-three thousand (210,587,053.00).

 Government

+Local government

-Cabarroguis, belonging to the lone congressional district of the province of Quirino, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+Cabarroguis is part of the lone congressional district of the province of Quirino.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly in polls held every three years.

+Vision

+Cabarroguis as center of technological innovations with value-oriented and resilient society living in an ecologically balanced economy governed by just and pro-active leaders.

+Mission

+To promote the standards of living through vibrant technological innovations in education, agriculture and ecology, health care, commerce, and industry carried out through participative legislation and governance.

 Elected officials

 Education

 The Schools Division of Quirino governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Cabarroguis Schools District Office governs the public and private elementary and high schools throughout the municipality.